Joan Semmel: Echoing Images (1979–81)

 Semmel describes this series, which was exhibited at Lerner Heller Gallery: "the main compositional figure is repeated twice: once in a realist style and a second much larger highly expressionistic version.
 They are almost like internal and external views of the self that combine a perceptual image with the ambition and striving of the emotive ego."

 Beach series (1985–1986)

-This series of paintings was made in Semmel's East Hampton studio.
-In 1987 she bought a house in Springs, East Hampton, where she continues to work every summer.
-Since 1971, Joan Semmel has spent her summers in East Hampton, NY.
-In 1987, she established a permanent studio in Springs, NY where she painted her Beach series (1985–87).
+Since 1971, Semmel has spent her summers in East Hampton, NY.
+The Beach series (1985–87) of paintings were made in her East Hampton studio.
+In 1987 she bought a house and established a permanent studio in Springs, East Hampton, where she continues to work every summer.
 Unlike many of her works, which isolate figures against expressive grounds of color, in these works, Semmel positions bodies in a landscape.
 This new way of working was characteristic of Semmel's painterly approach in the 1980s, which was a decade when she began to push her practice in new directions.
 Writing about this period, Semmel stated, “I combined realist and painterly methods insisting that a unified style was not preordained.”
 With this series, she aimed to communicate the psychological experience of feeling lost in a crowd – alone and isolated even on a crowded beach.